Homegrown herbal remedies

 This calming and uplifting perennial makes a pretty patch of bright green in the garden and is a great plant to grow fresh.
 The dried herb loses some potency after six months.
 Try this lemon balm and peppermint infusion.

 Spearmint and peppermint are familiar flavors in toothpaste and chewing gum.
-Both pack a powerfully refreshing zing, but the National Center for Complementary and Integrative Health (NCCIH) reports that peppermint provides stronger medicine than its more culinary cousin.
+Both pack a powerfully refreshing zing, but the

 All mints spread rampantly in a moist garden.
 Consider growing each plant in its own large pot.
 Harvest leaves just before flowering.
 Any longer, and they’ll begin to taste bitter.